 Little Creek residents should become more transparent with each passing month.
 They should also become more vulnerable (not defensive or secretive) and trusting in the recovery process.
 Little Creek residents should even be more vulnerable and trusting with dialogue that takes place within the group.

-Parental attendance strongly is encouraged.
+Family attendance strongly is encouraged.
 We here at Little Creek Lodge believe it is vital for parents to learn the language of recovery and 12-Step philosophies.
 That way they can effectively communicate with their sons who suffer from addiction.
 Therefore, all family groups are counselor-guided.

 During the Little Creek family program presentations, discussions about the disease of addiction, codependency, and family roles take place.
 This sparks questions and interactions between parents and counselors.
 Through such interaction, real awareness unfolds.